How to Send a Fax Without a Fax Machine

 Email-to-fax services.
 Some services let you send an email with an attachment to a special address like 15551234567@provider.com.
 The service converts the attachment to a fax.
 This works but usually requires a paid account, and the setup is clunky for one-time use.

-FedEx Office, Staples, or UPS Store.
-You can physically go to a store and use their fax machine.
-Expect to pay $2-3 per page, wait in line, and deal with a fax machine that may or may not cooperate.
+Retail shipping or office-service store.
+You can physically go to a store and use its fax machine.
+Check the location's current price, document-handling policy, and hours before traveling.
 If you are searching “fax near me,” you might want to try sending it from your couch first.

 What About Subscription Fax Services?

 If you fax regularly for work, a subscription might make sense.
 But most people who land on this page need to send one fax.
 Maybe two.
-A $17.99 monthly subscription for a single fax is a terrible deal, especially when you forget to cancel and get charged again next month.
+Compare the full monthly cost with a pay-per-fax option before taking on a recurring plan.

 Pay-per-fax pricing exists specifically for this scenario.
 Send what you need, pay only for what you send, and never see another charge until you choose to fax again.
 FaxDrop also offers subscription plans for people who fax more frequently, but nobody is forced into one.